cgonzalezITA/DSFiware-hackathon/README.md

     ...
     . scripts/quickInstall/dsQuickinstall-phase05.step04.sh
     ```
-These quickInstall scripts may take several minutes to finalize as the whole infrastructure has to be updated and some components have to be downloaded from the internet.
+These quickInstall scripts may take several minutes to finalize as the whole infrastructure has to be deployed and some components have to be downloaded from the internet.
 They are split in three phases:
 - Deployment
 - Configuration
 - Verification

-The `dsQuickinstall-phase05.step04.sh` deploys the complete data space infrastructure as shown in the following image.
+The final `dsQuickinstall-phase05.step04.sh` deploys the complete data space infrastructure as shown in the following image.
 Among the multiple logs printed out at the console, the final ones -the verification of the correct deployment- should look something similar to:
 ```shell
  .
 DSFiware-hackathon/scripts/quickInstall/dsQuickinstall-phase05.step04.sh
     ...